mendix/docs/content/refguide/search-bar.md

 {{% alert type="info" %}}

-Known limitation; custom date formatting is not limited, however the search implementation is limited and the formatting should be an exact date, and can not be used with more granular time formatting like hours and minutes or more coarse like weeks, months and years.
+While custom date formatting is not limited, the search implementation is limited.
+Search input formatting must be an exact day, and cannot be anything else.

 {{% /alert %}}